 - Breastfeeding for 10 minutes or more in a rhythmic suck/swallow/pause/suck pattern

-- Gaining weight (Note: it is normal for infants to lose up to 10% of their birth weight in the first few days and regain that weight by about 2 weeks of age)
+- Gaining appropriate weight.
+(Note: it is normal for infants to lose up to 10% of their birth weight in the first few days and regain that weight by about 2 weeks of age).

 - Making an appropriate number of wet diapers and stools.
 If your infant is not stooling by day 5, you should notify your child’s primary care provider.